Tech-at-DU/Tweet-Generator/P09-Performance-Analysis/README.md

 - Analyze the `count` operation's algorithm to identify its time complexity with Big-O notation.
 - Benchmark the `count` operation's actual running time with small and large histogram sizes (for example, 100 and 10000 unique word types)

-> [info]
+> [!INFO]
 >
-Hint: when benchmarking, you may need to run the same function many times to get a big enough sample size for measurement.
+> **Hint**: when benchmarking, you may need to run the same function many times to get a big enough sample size for measurement.
 For instance, you could run a loop that calls `histogram.count('word')` 1000 times.

 Here are some data structure options to choose from, in approximate order of complexity/difficulty: